PdxCodeGuild/Full-Stack-Day-Class/practice/reviews.md

 * [User Data](/practice/reviews-users.txt)
 * [Review Data](/practice/reviews-reviews.txt)

+Once you've done that, make named tuples for each of the types, and transfer the data into instances of them.
+Only use the named tuple instances from here on out.

-Once you've done that, write out functions that answer the following questions each.
+Then, write out functions that answer the following questions each.

 * Return all reviews for a single business
 * Return the mean rating of a single business